zonfr/Godot-opus/README.md

 ## Configuration

 By default, this extension encodes frames of 10ms on a 48kHz sampling rate.
-This can be configured in the inc/opusConfig.h file.
+This can be configured by using the config() method or in the inc/opusConfig.h file (default value, need gdextension recompile).

 ## Contributing
 This forked is not maintained, the original project is.